wsy1607/Machine-Learning-Apps/beer recommendations/README.md

 * ratings.py updates all beers ratings by front-end web traffic logs.

 ## Database Reference

-* Local: use 3001 for local port testing for all scripts
+* Local: use 3001 as local port for testing for all scripts

 * Collections created: "rawSalesData","locationReference"

 ### Important Column References